schillerandrew/storefront/README.md

 > ## Problem Domain

-### **Virtual Store Phase 3**
+### **Virtual Store Phase 4**

 An e-commerce storefront that uses React with Redux:

-- Categories and products are retrieved from an API, using `thunk` to enable asynchronous actions
+- Detail pages for individual products, and cart checkout page

 ---

-- Shopping cart that allows products to be added to cart, and deleted
-  - cart count and inventory counts update

----

 - Visually appealing site, styled with [Material UI](https://mui.com/material-ui/getting-started/installation/)
 - Redux Store manages the state of categories and products in the store
-- List of categories displayed (with state data)
+- Categories and products are retrieved from an API, using `thunk` to enable asynchronous actions
-- When the user selects a category:
+- When the user selects a category, that category's products are displayed
-  - That category is selected, and
-  - That category's products are displayed
+- Products can be added to cart and removed from cart
+  - Cart count and inventory counts both update

 > ## UML